 After Kelvingrove, we made our way to the Willow Tea Rooms on Buchanan Street for our 2 pm reservation.
 The moment we stepped inside, we were transported back to the early 20th century.
 The room is beautifully decorated in the original Mackintosh style, with elegant woodwork, geometric designs, and subtle glass windows that showcase his distinctive aesthetic.

 We decided to try both a savory and a sweet tea, and each was as delightful as the atmosphere itself.
 Sipping our tea surrounded by the iconic Mackintosh décor made it feel like more than just a break; it was a full experience of Glasgow’s local culture and design heritage.
-Even if you’re not a tea aficionado, this is one of the best places in the city to soak up the history while enjoying a relaxing treat.

 It’s easy to see why the Willow Tea Rooms remain a must-visit stop for anyone interested in Mackintosh, fine art, and Glasgow’s blend of historic charm with modern energy.